 The best low-cost Mac for you depends on your needs.

-If you want something powerful and already have a monitor, mouse and keyboard, then the 2018 Mac mini is an excellent choice, especially now that it has more storage on offer.
+If you want something powerful and already have a monitor, mouse and keyboard, then the Mac mini is an excellent choice, especially now that it has more storage on offer.
 It packs a lot of power and the price, while higher than before, is really great value.

-If you are looking for something portable then the MacBook Air, with its July 2019 price drop, is a great option.
+If you are looking for something portable then the MacBook Air, now starting at just £999/$999, is a great option.

 We wouldn't recommend buying the entry-level iMac right now.
 If you want an iMac we'd advise that you spend a little more and buy the £1,249/$1,299 option with it's 4K display and better graphics card.
 However, we estimate that the iMac range will soon be updated so we'd suggest that you wait until June 2020 to see if Apple improves the line up.
 Read about the 2020 iMac rumours here.